CHANGING THE NARRATIVE AROUND HEALING?

 Our Policy Objectives

-Our advocacy work is focused on three key objectives:
+Our work is focused on three key objectives:

-• Expanding the Special Access Program (SAP): We advocate for streamlining the SAP to reduce bureaucratic delays and ensure physicians can get timely access to these therapies for patients in acute crisis.
+Streamlining Medical Access Pathways: We advocate for the optimization of existing channels to reduce delays and ensure that healthcare professionals can provide timely access to these therapies for patients in acute crisis.

 Our Guiding Principles